 Unfortunately, the monks and foreigners are separated for meals and sleeping.

-8. Kyauk Ka Lat Pagoda is close by
+8. Kyauk Ka Lat Pagoda is nearby

 Don't miss this popular attraction.